manatlan/reqman/README.md

     GET: /

-Here is a yaml, with just multiple tests (a list):
+Here is a yaml, with multiple tests (a list):

     - GET: /
     - GET: /explore